British philosophy: David Hume

-David Hume (1711–1776) was a Scottish philosopher, economist, and historian.
+David Hume (1711–1776) was a Scottish skeptic philosopher, economist, and historian, and the founder of Humeanism.
 His major works, A Treatise of Human Nature (1739–1740), the An Enquiry concerning Human Understanding (1748), An Enquiry Concerning the Principles of Morals (1751), and Dialogues Concerning Natural Religion (1779) remain widely influential.
-His ideas regarding free will and determinism, causation, personal identity, induction, and morality still inspire discussion.

 Hume famously described the problem of induction.
 He argues that inductive reasoning cannot be rationally employed, since, in order to justify induction, one would either have to provide a sound deductive argument or an inductively strong argument.
 But there is no sound deductive argument for induction, and to ask for an inductive argument to justify induction would be to beg the question.

 Hume's problem of causation is related to his problem of induction.
 He held that there is no empirical access to the supposed necessary connection between cause and effect.
-In seeking to justify the belief that A causes B, one would point out that, in the past, B has always closely followed A in both space and time.
-But the special necessary connection that is supposed to be causation is never given to us in experience.
-We only observe a constant conjunction of events, with no necessity whatsoever.
+In seeking to justify the belief that A causes B, one might assert, in the past, B has always closely followed A in both space and time.
+But the special necessary connection that is supposed to be causation is never observed in experience, which is only a constant conjunction of events, with no necessity whatsoever.
+Hume's attack on causality was credited with waking German Immanuel Kant from his "dogmatic slumber."
+(Note: Kant even claimed to be of Scottish heritage.)